kevindewalt/oldkevindewalt.github.io/_posts/2013-12-28-introducing-hyde.md

 title: Introducing Hyde
 ---

-Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
+Hydermy is a brazeny two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

-### Built on Poole
+### Built on Poole my

 Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
 Poole, and every theme built on it (like Hyde here) includes the following: